THOMASELOVE/432-classes-2025/projectA/rubric_plan.md

 # How Will We Assess the Project A Plans?

+Step 1 for me is to ensure that your planned linear and logistic regression outcomes, as outlined in Sections 6 and 7 of the Plan document, are appropriate for what you're going to be doing in the rest of the Project.
+If that's not true, I won't look at anything else, because that has to be right before we move on.
+Instructions on [Choosing Your Data are found here](https://thomaselove.github.io/432-2025/projA.html#choosing-your-data).

+Step 2 for me is to ensure that you have a reasonable set of predictors (matching what is required in the instructions) and a reasonable sample size (also matching what is required in the instructions) for both your linear regression model and your logistic regression model.
+Again, if that's not true, I won't look at anything else, because that has to be right before we move on.

-I have 20 things in mind, some more complex than others, and some more important than others.
-I thought sharing my list might help.
+The third step is to look the Plan over much more carefully.
+In doing this, I have 20 things in mind, some more complex than others, and some more important than others.
+I thought sharing my list might help before you start polishing up your submission.
+Instructions for [the Plan are found here](https://thomaselove.github.io/432-2025/projA.html#the-project-a-plan).

 1. Does your on-time Canvas submission include your HTML file, your Quarto file, and your .Rds cleaned data set?
 2. Are you working alone or with a partner?